 - Oncogene.
 32: 2726-2738, 2013. [ Journal Article ]

-Ross Lake has been a Biologist in the Microscopy Core Facility of the Laboratory of Genitourinary Cancer Pathogenesis in the Center for Cancer Research of the NCI for over 14 years.
+Ross Lake has been a SRA in the LGCP Microscopy Core Facility in the Center for Cancer Research of the NCI for over 14 years.
 He has extensive experience in cell and molecular biology, immunohistochemistry, immunofluorescence, as well as in microscopy.
-Ross assumed responsibility for managing the LGCP Microscopy Core Facility in December 2014.
+Ross has managed the LGCP Microscopy Core Facility since December 2014.